timescale/docs/timescaledb/tutorials/grafana/geospatial-dashboards.md

 * Next [setup Grafana][install-grafana].

-Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [Hello, Timescale!][hello-timescale] tutorial and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [NYC Taxi Cab][nyc-taxi] tutorial and configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you’re interested in background on how to use TimescaleDB.

 <highlight type="tip">
- Be sure to pay close attention to the [geospatial query portion](/tutorials/tutorial-hello-timescale#postgis) of the tutorial and complete those steps.
+ Be sure to pay close attention to the geospatial query portion of the tutorial and complete those steps.
 </highlight>

 ### Build a geospatial query

 The NYC Taxi Cab data also contains the location of each ride pickup.
-In the [Hello, Timescale!
-Tutorial][hello-timescale], we examined rides that originated near Times Square.
+In the [NYC Taxi Cab][nyc-taxi] tutorial, we examined rides that originated near Times Square.
 Let’s build on that query and **visualize rides whose distance traveled was greater than five miles in Manhattan**.